Docker

 -e MARMOT_SERVER_ALLOW_UNENCRYPTED=true \

--e MARMOT_DATABASE_HOST=localhost \
+-e MARMOT_DATABASE_HOST=host.docker.internal \

 ghcr.io/marmotdata/marmot:latest